 Indigenous languages are a valued part of Canadian culture.
-To help spread our life-saving message to everyone, we are happy to provide resources in nine Indigenous languages (Cree, Mohawk, Mi'kmaq, Ojibwe, Naskapi, Atikamekw, Innu, Inuktitut and Dene) in addition to French and English.
+To help spread our life-saving message to everyone, we are happy to provide resources in ten Indigenous languages (Cree, Mohawk, Mi'kmaq, Ojibwe, Naskapi, Atikamekw, Innu, Inuktitut, Dene and Nakoda) in addition to French and English.
 Additional languages will be added soon – so check this page often!

 We’ve also developed a logo (pictured above) specifically for Operation Lifesaver’s Indigenous rail-safety outreach resources.
 Indigenous design firm Design de Plume created the logo by combining the symbol of a bird — a positive and uplifting image in Indigenous culture — with the image of a train track junction.
 Birds are known for their perceptiveness, making them a strong symbol for rail-safety awareness.